 The Early Warning Signs

-A woman confronting oncologist about breast pain and tenderness
+A woman confronting an oncologist about breast pain and tenderness

 One of the most noticeable warning symptoms of inflammatory breast cancer includes inflammation, skin irritation, discomfort, and skin edema.
 The breast may also look pitted, much like an orange peel, and the nipple may become inverted.
 The early signs are

-• Breast Pain or Tenderness: Breast pain or tenderness can also be a sign of IBC.
-The pain may be continuous or come and go and may be accompanied by swelling and redness of the breast.
+Soreness in the breast may be a sign of IBC.
+The pain may be continuous or come and go and may be accompanied by unpleasant feelings or sensitivity in the breast.

 If you face see any of these symptoms, do a screening as fast as possible.
 Chances are, your cancer will be detected early.